 All water users are being urged to take precautions to stop the spread of crayfish plague after confirmation of an outbreak on the Lorrha River in North Tipperary which is not far from Lough Derg and the River Shannon.
 Numbers of dead freshwater crayfish were reported on the river in Lorrha village earlier this month and DNA analysis has now confirmed that the cause of death was Crayfish Plague.
 This is the fourth confirmed outbreak of crayfish plague since 2015.
 The earlier outbreaks affected the Bruskey/Erne River in Co Cavan, the River Suir downstream of Clonmel and the River Deel downstream of Newcastle West.

-The following is advised by an interagency group set up to address Crayfish plague outbreaks in the River Suir (Clonmel, Co Tipperary) and the River Deel (Newcastle West, Co Limerick) and now the Lorrha River (North Tipperary).
+The following is advised by an interagency group set up to address Crayfish plague outbreaks in the River Suir (Clonmel, Co Tipperary), the River Deel (Newcastle West, Co Limerick) and now the Lorrha River (North Tipperary).

 · Crayfish Plague, which is fatal to our native populations of Freshwater White-Clawed Crayfish has been confirmed in the above catchments.

 · All native crayfish that become infected will die.

 · Ireland holds the largest population of the White-clawed Crayfish that remains in Europe.